-Our absolute favorite sippy cup is the Munchkin Miracle 360, which allows babies and toddlers to drink the same way they would from a regular cup.
+For a while we used the Munchkin Miracle 360, which allows babies and toddlers to drink the same way they would from a regular cup.
 But without the mess!
 We still use this cup during mealtimes.

 If your toddler still uses a pacifier (no judgement if he does–took us a while to ditch it!), you’ll probably want to stick a pacifier clip in his bag.

 I love that these clips help keep the pacifier from getting lost, or from being dropped on the ground.